bitflate/bitflate.github.io/_posts/2019-10-10-the-next-big-thing-in-crypto-using-inflation-to-create-payment-crypto.markdown

 *Bitflate is a cryptocurrency with constant inflation of 7% per year.
 Its goal is to be a Medium of Exchange.*

 This is my view of the next big thing in crypto.
 Bitcoin is digital gold.
 It has a limited supply of 21 million coins.
 Therefore, its price fluctuates.
 Payment Cryptos are cryptocurrencies designed to avoid price volatility.
-Existing payment cryptos are issued by centralized authorities.
+Existing stablecoins are issued by centralized authorities.
 This mechanism defeats the ethos of cryptocurrency.
 In order to access decentralized cryptocurrency, we need to rely on centralized authorities to issue digital payment cryptos.

 ### A New Look at Inflation